reef-defi/reef-docs/content/docs/developers/accounts.md

 0xebdcfce3377bd7593f14a4c70ed2974d55a1ab96
 ```

-### Generating an EVM address
+### Generating a default EVM address

 Generating an EVM address is easy.
-We just need to call the `evmAccounts.claimDefaultAccount()` function.
+All we have to do is use EVM, and an address will be auto-generated and assigned to our account on the first EVM call.

+Alternatively, we can generate the default address manually by calling the `evmAccounts.claimDefaultAccount()` function.
 This will create an EVM address for our Reef chain account.

 To see our EVM address we can call `evmAccounts.evmAddresses(AccountId)`.